-- Add filler to basket or bag and place one container each of the syrups in, along with a package of the marshmallows, candy, and recipe card.
+- Add filler to basket or bag and add one container each of the syrups along with a package of the marshmallows, candy, and finally the recipe card.

-- Wrap entire basket with clear wrapping paper or place in a large dollar store gift bag and bless your loved ones with a yummy gift!
+- Wrap entire basket with clear wrapping paper or place in a large dollar store gift bag.

 Printable Peppermint Mocha Gift Basket Labels

-Click here to open the Peppermint Mocha/Hot Chocolate Recipe Cards (or click the image above), then right-click to save to your computer, cut out and add to the baskets.
+Click here to open the Peppermint Mocha/Hot Chocolate Recipe Cards (or click the image above) to open in a new window then right-click to save to your computer, cut out and add to the baskets.

 - 3/4 cup cocoa powder